candlepin/candlepin.github.io/docs/subscription-manager/dbus_objects.md

 ---
-title: Subscription Manager D-Bus Objects
+title: D-Bus objects
 ---
 {% include toc.md %}

+# D-Bus objects

-Subscription-manager exposes several DBus objects under the bus name `com.redhat.RHSM1`.
-Subscription-manager expects to attach to the system bus although the session bus may be used for smoke testing (with the expectation that several calls will not work due to lack of permissions).
+subscription-manager exposes several DBus objects under the bus name `com.redhat.RHSM1`. subscription-manager expects to attach to the system bus.

-> Note: for array types ("a" followed by another type, for example "as" for string array or "a{sv} for dictionary"), input the number of elements in the array and then the elements in the array.
-For example, string array ["foo"] would be input as 1 "foo".
+***Note**: for array types ("a" followed by another type, for example "as" for string array or "a{sv} for dictionary"), input the number of elements in the array and then the elements in the array.
+For example, string array ["foo"] would be input as 1 "foo".*

 # Attach